Vittorioux/EBBG-Previewer/README.md

 - Click "Run" to open the modified ROM with an emulator (specify the path to the emulator in the corresponding field).
 - Hold Y in-game to pause the animation.
 - Press L in-game to change the letterbox size.
+- Prss Start in-game to enter into a test battle against the specified enemy group.
 - To get the settings in the proper CoilSnake YML's format click the 'YML Format' button and copy the parts you need.
+- You can also load settings from YML entries or from a CoilSnake project.

 ## Dependencies
 This program uses Inhal by devinacker and SuperFamiconV by Optiroc (so big thanks to them!).